Bohemian National Hall

 In 2001, it was sold by the Bohemian Benevolent & Literary Association to the Czech government for $1.
 In return, the Czech government agreed to renovate the building.
 Its first use after the change of ownership came in 2005, when it served as the venue for a celebration of the 70th birthday of Václav Havel, a kickoff event for Untitled Theater Company #61's Havel Festival.
 After a few more events, the Hall shut down for further renovation, reopening October 30, 2008.

-Now the building is the seat of the Czech Consulate, the New York Czech Center, the Bohemian Benevolent & Literary Association and the Dvorak American Heritage Association.
-In the building is also a small cinema, an art gallery, a major ballroom/theater and a roof terrace.
-Since May 23, 2011 a Czech restaurant called Hospoda is located on the ground floor of the building.
+Today, the Bohemian National Hall fulfills a multifaceted role.
+Housing the Czech Consulate, the New York Czech Center, the Bohemian Benevolent & Literary Association and the Dvorak American Heritage Association.
+The premises encompass diverse amenities including a modest cinema, an art gallery, a major ballroom/theater and a roof terrace.
+A significant addition arrived on May 23, 2011, with the establishment of a Czech restaurant named Hospoda on the ground floor of the edifice.

+In January 2024 the Bohemian National Hall generated controversy by hosting an event for Moms for Liberty through the Bohemian Benevolent & Literary Association.